-(a) may give rise to a significant risk of the transmission of coronavirus, or
+- may give rise to a significant risk of the transmission of coronavirus, or

-(b) is likely to be ineffective or inappropriate due to action taken in order to control the incidence or transmission of coronavirus.
+- is likely to be ineffective or inappropriate due to action taken in order to control the incidence or transmission of coronavirus.

-In response to this we have introduced ways for people to stay informed and comment on planning proposals despite the coronavirus lockdown.
+We introduced ways for people to stay informed and comment on planning proposals despite the coronavirus lockdown.

-The weekly list will show all
+The weekly list shows all

 - applications received